microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/report.md

 ### CSV representation

-Here is a CSV representation of the resource.
+Here is a CSV representation of the "Users" view of report Office365 Active Users.

 <!-- {
   "blockType": "resource",